-All newly appointed staff, school council members and volunteers involved in child connected work will be expected to participate in our child safety and wellbeing induction program.
+All newly appointed staff will be expected to participate in our child safety and wellbeing induction program.
 The program will include a focus on:

-- the Child Safety Policy (this document) - the Child Safety Code of Conduct - the Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures and - any other child safety and wellbeing information that school leadership considers appropriate to the nature of the role.
+- the Child Safety and Wellbeing Policy (this document) - the Child Safety Code of Conduct - the Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures and - any other child safety and wellbeing information that school leadership considers appropriate to the nature of the role.